MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Walkthrough--Creating-and-Interacting-with-a-Page-Web-Service--OData-.md

     ```

      In this code, a customer is created and then renamed.
 The code prints a list of the customers that currently exist in the **Customer** table when each change has been made.

+5. Open the Reference.cs and replace Microsoft.OData.Edm.Library.Date with Microsoft.OData.Edm.Date

+6. Microsoft.OData.Edm.Csdl.EdmxReader with Microsoft.OData.Edm.Csdl.CsdlReader.
-5. Build and run the project.
+7. Build and run the project.

 #### To verify the inserted and modified data in [!INCLUDE[navnow](includes/navnow_md.md)]